roytang/blog/content/posts/2009/02/stylesheet-switcher-using-django.md

   </table>
 </div>

-And we&'re done!
+And we're done!

-Of course, I&'m still not particularly strong in web design, so the two current &#8220;themes&#8221; really just switch around the color scheme.
-The light blue theme is named Azorius, while the old black and green theme is named Golgari, both named after the respective color guilds in Magic: The Gathering&'s Ravnica block.
+Of course, I'm still not particularly strong in web design, so the two current &#8220;themes&#8221; really just switch around the color scheme.
+The light blue theme is named Azorius, while the old black and green theme is named Golgari, both named after the respective color guilds in Magic: The Gathering's Ravnica block.

 Hopefully this gives me a chance to whip up more interesting themes and polish the old CSS skills some more.
 Enjoy!